stpope/CSL6/README.md

 CSL 6.0 README

-This directory contains the source code and documentation for the  CREATE Signal Library (CSL, pronounced "sizzle," previously called the  CREATE Oscillator, CO).
+This directory contains the source code and documentation for the  CREATE Signal Library (CSL, pronounced "sizzle," previously called the  CREATE Oscillator or CO).
-CSL was developed at the Center for Research in Electronic Art Technology (CREATE) and the Graduate Program in Media Arts and Technology (MAT) at the University of California, Santa Barbara (UCSB).
-It is a work in progress.
+CSL was developed at the Center for Research in Electronic Art Technology (CREATE) and the Graduate Program in Media Arts and Technology (MAT) at the University of California, Santa Barbara (UCSB) starting in the late 1990s.

 This is release 6.0, April, 2020.

 The home page for CSL is http://FASTLabInc.com/CSL.

-CSL is known to work on Mac OSX, many flavors of UNIX/Linux, iPhones, and (with limited features) on MS-Windows.
-To get started quickly, build the JUCE demo app and use the combo boxes at the bottom to select among the tests, whose source code is all in the Tests folder.
-For the Mac, use the XCode project in the CSL_JUCE/ Builds/MacOSX folder; for Linux, use the premake script in the Linux folder.
+CSL is known to work on Mac OSX, many flavors of UNIX/Linux, iPhones, Android and MS-Windows.
+To get started quickly, build the JUCE demo app (documented elsewhere) and use the combo boxes at the bottom to select among the tests, whose source code is all in the Src/Tests folder.
+For the Mac, use the XCode project in the Builds/MacOSX folder; for Linux, use the makefile in the Builds/LinuxMakefile folder.
-Both assume JUCE 6.0 is already installed and compiled.
+Both assume JUCE 6.0 is already installed.

 About CSL

-CSL is a C++ class library, to use it, you write and compile C++ programs like the ones in the CSL/Tests directory.
+CSL is a C++ class library; to use it, you write and compile C++ programs like the ones in the Src/Tests directory.
 These programs will generally use the CSL class library, and may read input files or respond to in-coming MIDI or OSC commands.
 CSL apps can run stand-alone as servers, or have interactive GUIs, or be plug-ins to out-board signal processing tools.